melodell/melodell.github.io/README.md

 - Making an "interactive" site using vanilla JS
 - Learning about a static site framework (Astro)
 - More familiarity with Semantic/Fomantic UI
+- Building a static site because it doesn't need to be more than that - Always use the simplest tool for the job

 ## Setup